-Each Nespresso line comes with their own set of capsule types, too, so I’ll give you a quick breakdown.
+Each Nespresso line comes with their own set of capsule types, too, so we’ll give you a quick breakdown.

 The OriginalLine is interesting, largely because some of the labels refer to the type of beans in the capsule, and some of them refer to what type of coffee it produces.

-Let’s take a look at which ones really helped folks shake off that morning grogginess and awaken the taste buds.
+Let’s take a look at the most popular Nespresso capsules that really help folks shake off that morning grogginess and awaken their taste buds.

-The beans for this capsule are slow roasted to bring out the flavor of this blend — since it’s a combination of Arabicas from Columbia and Brazil, along with Eastern Africa, this is the kind of half-shot that can really get your taste buds a-thinkin’.
+The beans for this Nespresso capsule are slow-roasted to bring out the flavor of this blend — since it’s a combination of Arabicas from Columbia and Brazil, along with Eastern Africa, this is the kind of half-shot that can really get your taste buds a-thinkin’.